 Team work is very important as well as communication in order to insure a healthy environment for both workers and customers.

-Some of the skills we found on prep cook resumes included "food handling," "culinary," and "sanitation standards."
-We have detailed the most important prep cook responsibilities below.
+Common skills that a prep cook uses to do their job include "food handling," "culinary," and "sanitation standards."
+You can find details on the most important prep cook responsibilities below.

 Cooks/dishwashers must develop kitchen skills to excel in this line of job.
 Each cook or dishwasher must learn to develop skills in food preparation, sanitation, and customer service.
 Cooks or dishwashers can be assigned to different areas, either in the kitchen area, food preparation, or in washing dishes.
 The scope of their responsibilities may include the cooking surface area, specific food items, or menu items.
 Also, they are expected to maintain the cleanliness of the kitchen, assist in preparing food, and may do any other duties demanded by the chef.

 These skill sets are where the common ground ends though.
-A prep cook responsibility is more likely to require skills like "food handling," "culinary," "sanitation standards," and "cleanliness."
-Whereas a cook/dishwasher requires skills like "wash dishes," "mop floors," "bus tables," and "quality food."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a prep cook are more likely to require skills like "food handling," "culinary," "sanitation standards," and "cleanliness."
+On the other hand, a job as a cook/dishwasher requires skills like "wash dishes," "mop floors," "bus tables," and "quality food."
+As you can see, what employees do in each career varies considerably.

 Cooks/servers are employees who take on the dual role of being a cook and a server in the restaurant.
 They are usually trained cooks who are in charge of preparing meals for the guests.
 They prepare ingredients, cook them according to the recipe, and serve them to guests.
 They are responsible for ensuring that the food is prepared and served to guests within the promised time.
 They are in charge of managing the pantry, ensuring that the stock is fresh, and checking whether the stock is low.
 They are expected to have culinary skills, precision, and time management skills.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, prep cook responsibilities are more likely to require skills like "sanitation standards," "team work," "food service," and "worksheets."
-Meanwhile, a cook/trainer might be skilled in areas such as "food safety," "haccp," "cash handling," and "workstations."
+Meanwhile, a cook/trainer has duties that require skills in areas such as "food safety," "haccp," "cash handling," and "workstations."
 These differences highlight just how different the day-to-day in each role looks.

 A line cook/dishwasher is primarily in charge of prepping food and maintaining their work station's cleanliness while adhering to health standards and protocols.
 Among their duties include washing and chopping vegetables, cutting meat according to requirements, preparing sauces, and cooking according to an executive chef's directives.
 They also participate in cleaning and sterilizing kitchen tools and equipment, monitoring the inventory of ingredients, unloading stock deliveries, and taking care of leftovers.
 Additionally, as a line cook/dishwasher, it is essential to maintain an open communication line with fellow kitchen staff for an efficient workflow.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from prep cook resumes include skills like "food handling," "culinary," "sanitation standards," and "cleanliness," whereas a cook/server might be skilled in "drink orders," "mathematics," "customer complaints," and "quality food. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from prep cook resumes include skills like "food handling," "culinary," "sanitation standards," and "cleanliness," whereas a cook/server is more likely to list skills in "drink orders," "mathematics," "customer complaints," and "quality food. "

 Cook/servers make a very good living in the retail industry with an average annual salary of $29,014.
-Whereas prep cooks are paid the highest salary in the manufacturing industry with the average being $33,423.
+On the other hand, prep cooks are paid the highest salary in the manufacturing industry, with average annual pay of $33,423.cook/servers typically earn similar educational levels compared to prep cooks.
+Specifically, they're 0.0% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.Prep cook vs. Line cook/dishwasher

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between prep cooks and line cook/dishwashers, there are some differences that are important to note.
 For one, a prep cook might have more use for skills like "team work," "food service," "worksheets," and "quality standards."
-Meanwhile, some line cook/dishwashers might include skills like "food orders," "bus tables," "quality food," and "kitchen utensils" on their resume.
+Meanwhile, some responsibilities of line cook/dishwashers require skills like "food orders," "bus tables," "quality food," and "kitchen utensils. "